androrezkalla/JIRA-Release-Card-Validator/README.md

 # Wintership 2023 Front End engineering
-The product manager has tasked you with implementing these features for the Release Card Validator page.
+The product manager has tasked you with implementing these features for the Release Card Validator app.
 The following five features need to be completed in the next sprint.
-Some portion of the code with basica functionalities has already been created.
+A portion of the code with basic functionalities has already been created.

 ## Feature #1
 ### Description